I don’t like being raped

 Did I rape people?
 Yes, I did.

-Pussyfooting around that is not working to address the cultural grooming, the rape-encouraging behaviors we also need to be looking at to transform our rape culture, and it adds to the stigma of people who do have the courage to face those rapes for what they are.
+Pussyfooting around rape was not working to address the cultural grooming, the rape-encouraging behaviors I also needed to be looking at to transform how I’ve internalized our rape culture and continued to allow it to rule my relationships, my self esteem and my life.
+In a larger sociopolitical sense, mealmouthed language also adds to the stigma of people who do have the courage to face those rapes for what they are.

 This [piece] is fucking deranged.
 You need help.